 5.504.4 Finish material pollutant control.
 Finish materials shall comply with Sections 5.504.4.1 through 5.504.4.6.
 5.504.4.1 Adhesives, sealants, caulks.
 Adhesives and sealants used on the project shall meet the requirements of the following standards.
 1. Adhesives, adhesive bonding primers, adhesive primers, sealants, sealant primers and caulks shall comply with local or regional air pollution control or air quality management district rules where applicable or SCAQMD Rule 1168 VOC limits, as shown in Tables 5.504.4.1 and 5.504.4.2.
-2. Aerosol adhesives and smaller unit sizes of adhesives and sealant or caulking compounds (in units of product, less packaging, which do not weigh more than one pound and do not consist of more than 16 fluid ounces) shall comply with statewide VOC standards and other requirements, including prohibitions on use of certain toxic compounds, of California Code of Regulations, Title 17, commencing with Section 94507.
+2. Aerosol adhesives and smaller unit sizes of adhesives and sealant or caulking compounds (in units of product, less packaging, which do not weigh more than one pound and do not consist of more than 16 fluid ounces) shall comply with statewide VOC standards and other requirements, including prohibitions on use of certain toxic compounds, of California Code of Regulations , Title 17, commencing with Section 94507.
 5.504.4.3 Paints and coatings.
 Architectural paints and coatings shall comply with Table 5.504.4.3 unless more stringent local limits apply.
 5.504.4.3.1 Aerosol paints and coatings.
-Aerosol paints and coatings shall meet the Product-Weighted MIR Limits for ROC in Section 94522(a)(3) and other requirements, including prohibitions on use of certain toxic compounds and ozone depleting substances (CCR, Title 17, Section 94520 et seq).
+Aerosol paints and coatings shall meet the Product-Weighted MIR Limits for ROC in Section 94522(a)(3) and other requirements, including prohibitions on use of certain toxic compounds and ozone depleting substances (CCR, Title 17, Section 94522(c)(2) and (d)(2) et seq).
 5.504.4.3.2 Verification.
 Verification of compliance with this section shall be provided at the request of the enforcing agency.
 5.504.4.4 Carpet systems.
 All carpet installed in the building interior shall meet the testing and product requirements of at least one of the standards listed in Section 5.504.4.4.
 5.504.4.4.1 Carpet cushion.
 All carpet cushion installed in the building interior shall meet the requirements of the Carpet and Rug Institute Green Label program.
 5.504.4.4.2 Carpet adhesive.
-All carpet adhesive shall meet the requirements of Table 5.504.4.1.
+All carpet adhesives shall meet the requirements of Table 5.504.4.1.
 5.504.4.5 Composite wood products.
 Hardwood plywood, particleboard and medium density fiberboard composite wood products used on the interior or exterior of the building shall meet the requirements for formaldehyde as specified in Table 5.504.4.5.
 5.504.4.5.3 Documentation.
 Verification of compliance with this section shall be provided as requested by the enforcing agency.
-Documentation shall include at least one of the following standards listed in Section 5.504.5.3.
-5.504.4.6 Resilient flooring systems.
-For 80 percent of floor area receiving resilient flooring, installed resilient flooring shall meet at least one of the following standards listed in Section 5.504.4.6.
+Documentation shall include at least one of the following standards listed in Section 5.504.4.5.3.
+5.504.4.6 Resilient flooring systems / 5.504.4.7 Thermal insulation / 5.504.4.8 Acoustical ceilings and wall panels.
+80 percent of floor area receiving resilient flooring shall meet the requirements of the CDPH, "Standard Method for the Testing and Evaluation of Volatile Organic Chemical Emissions from Indoor Sources Using Environmental Chambers.
 5.504.5.3 Filters.
 In mechanically ventilated buildings, provide regularly occupied areas of the building with air filtration media for outside and return air prior to occupancy that provides at least a MERV of 13.